What are HTTP Status Codes and what do they mean?

 |401||Unauthorized||Authentication is needed to get the requested response.
 This is similar to the 403 response code, but in this case, authentication is possible.|

-Server cannot find requested resource.
+The server cannot find the requested resource.
 This response code is well-known due to its frequent occurrence.

 The 404 status code is considered a Broken Link in the Siteimprove platform.